 It’s not uncommon for you to wash all five pairs of underwear in the sink and hang them on the portable laundry chord you carry in your backpack along with your portable sheets and your instant Ramen before moving on to your next city.

 It sounds rough, but you love it.
 Besides, there’s something to be said about travelling this way and meeting interesting people.

-The flashpacker is essentially a flashy + backpacker, and the concept is similar to glamping (glamour camping) in that it blends something traditionally rugged with a little luxury.
+The flashpacker is a travel typer that is essentially a flashy + backpacker, and the concept is similar to glamping (glamour camping) in that it blends something traditionally rugged with a bit of luxury.

 Flashpacker is a relatively new term that is catching on and is being accepted into mainstream language.

 You’re probably older than the average backpacker.
 You might even be married with kids.

 Much like the backpacker, you love the mobility of having all your possessions in one bag so you can move freely and quickly from place to place, staying as long or as short as you like.